tarwn/lessthandot-hugo/blogs/content/posts/2009-01-09-sql-friday-the-best-sql-server-links-of-6.md

 **[The first pillar – A Coherent Design][7]**

-One of the definitions on wiktionary.org for coherence is “a logical arrangements of parts”.
-In my initial post, I defined “coherent” for database designs in the following manner: cohesive, comprehendible, standards based, names/datatypes all make sense, needs little documentation.
+One of the definitions on wiktionary.org for coherence is "a logical arrangements of parts".
+In my initial post, I defined "coherent" for database designs in the following manner: cohesive, comprehendible, standards based, names/datatypes all make sense, needs little documentation.
 Louis Davidson explains Coherent Design

 **[The Lesser Known Features of SQL Server Management Studio (Part 1)][8]**